joshharrison626/portfolio/media/easy-input-validation-with-html-and-react.md

         onChange={handleUsernameChange}
         required
         pattern="\w{8,10}"
-        title="8 characters, should not contain any spaces or special characters" />
+        title="8 to 10 characters, should not contain any spaces or special characters" />
     </div>
   );